State Museum of Natural History Stuttgart: Permanent exhibition

 The Museum am Löwentor exhibition focuses mainly on fossils from its home state of Baden-Württemberg in southwestern Germany, and other localities in Germany.
 The state is rich in fossils, including several famous classical localities.
 Especially well exposed are terrestrial and marine Triassic, marine Jurassic and terrestrial Cenozoic sediments.
 Therefore, the museum exhibits the early prosauropod dinosaur Plateosaurus and other terrestrial animals from the Lower and Upper Triassic (Buntsandstein and Keuper, respectively), a wide range of marine fossils, mainly invertebrates, from the Muschelkalk, and a plethora of ichthyosaurs, pliosaurs and plesiosaurs, as well as sharks from the Posidonia Shale and other Lower Jurassic formations.
 Furthermore, exquisite Jurassic ammonites and other invertebrates are shown in large numbers.

 The Cenozoic is represented by invertebrates and mainly vertebrates from various German localities, including a pleistocene elephant and a copy of a mammoth mummy.
 Also on exhibit is the skull of the prehistoric man of Steinheim (Homo steinheimensis).

 The museum also houses a spectacular collection of plant and animal fossils in amber.

+Repatriation

+In 2023 the museum was one of seven German museums to return Māori and Moriori remains to the Museum of New Zealand Te Papa Tongarewa in New Zealand.